JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 ```

 Explanation:

+"cd mount" changes the current working directory to the "mount" folder

 * getattr / (None,)
   * Gets the attributes of the "/" root directory
 * access / (1,)
-  * checks if the directory "/" can be accessed
+  * checks if the directory "/" can be accessed by the user (permissions)
-* CROSSCHECK ABOVE OUTPUT WITH OLIVER - STUFF MISSING OR EXTRA

 Command:
 ```